meytalba/weather/README.md

 3. Configure your API key:

-If you are running the app locally, create a .streamlit/secrets.toml file in the root directory.
+create a .streamlit/secrets.toml file in the root directory.

 Add your API key to the file: